wave-icon

 Fuel DOCK UPGRADES UNDERWAY

 Upgrades to the Marina Fuel Dock are also underway in the Millwright District.
-Port contractor American Construction Co. was hired to relocate and reconstruct the fuel dock.
-The work, to kick off next summer, represents the second phase of a two-part project to upgrade the aging dock facility.
-The first phase of the project is nearing completion now.
-Two new 30,000-gallon underground tanks — one for diesel, the other for gas — have been placed in the Central Marina parking lot.
-The new fuel lines will be installed next, followed by the removal of the existing gas and diesel tanks.
+American Construction Co. was hired to relocate and reconstruct the fuel dock.
+This work represents the second phase of a two-part project to upgrade the aging dock facility.
+The first phase of the project involved installation of two new 30,000-gallon underground tanks — one for diesel, the other for gas — in the Central Marina parking lot.

-Dock fabrication will begin late summer 2023 with on-site work anticipated to begin in summer 2024.
+While dock fabrication began in summer 2023, on-site work is anticipated to begin in summer 2024.
 The scope of work includes the demolition of Central A- and B-Docks, construction of a new 500-foot dock east of the current location, and installation of two additional on-dock fuel dispensers.
 In its current location at Central A-Dock, strong currents create challenges when refueling at low tide.
-A new attendant building with a point-of-sale system and a new kiosk building with vending machines and a public restroom will also be constructed.
-The fuel dock will offer commercial and recreational pump-outs, which is key to keeping our waters clean.
-The existing fuel dock will remain open for the duration of the project.
-It will be demolished and removed once the new facility is operational.

 FUTURE PRIVATE DEVELOPMENT